awslabs/aws-iot-greengrass-accelerators/accelerators/stream_manager/README.md

 │   ├── etl_accelerator-INPUT.cfn.yaml <-- CloudFormation template
 │   ├── lambda_functions
 │   └── other_files
+├── docker_compose_stack               <-- Compose stack to be managed by Greengrass │   ├── docker-compose.yml             <-- Compose file to be run
 ├── gg_docker                          <-- Creates Greengrass instance as container
 │   ├── Dockerfile-greengrass
 │   ├── certs
 │   ├── config
-│   ├── data
+│   ├── deployment
 │   ├── docker-compose.yml
 │   └── log
 ├── docs
 └── test
 ```

 There are two main components to using the accelerator.
 The `cdk/` directory contains the CDK assets to create the Greengrass configuration and long-lived Lambda functions as a *Greengrass deployment*.
-The *deployment* then waits for the target system, in this case a docker container, to start.

-The `gg_docker/` directory container the assets to create a Docker image and running container with the dependencies to run the Greengrass deployment.
-It also has directories to hold the Greengrass configuration and credentials for the Greengrass Core.
+The `gg_docker/` directory container the assets to create a Docker image and run Greengrass as a container locally.
+It also has directories to hold the Greengrass configuration and credentials for the Greengrass Core, along with the log files.

 ## How to Deploy the Accelerator